 Diabetic Socks vs. Compression Socks: What’s the Difference?

-Are you looking to buy diabetic or compression socks to help support the health of your lower legs and feet?
-Then you may be wondering what the difference is between compression socks and diabetic socks and which ones are right for you.
+Are you looking to buy diabetic socks or compression socks to help support the health of your lower legs and feet?
+Then, you may wonder what the difference is between compression socks and diabetic socks and which ones are right for you.

-At first glance, diabetic socks aren’t that much different from traditional compression socks.
+At first glance, diabetic socks aren't that much different from traditional compression socks.
 Often, they incorporate the same mix of features.
-However, if you are a person living with diabetes, then it’s important to be aware of the differences between diabetic and compression socks to know which one is right for you.
-In this blog, we explore the uses of diabetic socks and compression socks, and how they differ from one another.
+However, if you are a person living with diabetes, then it's important to know the differences between diabetic and compression socks to know which one is right for you.
+This blog explores the uses of diabetic and compression socks and how they differ.

 Why diabetes patients need to protect their feet

-In the United States, roughly 26 million people have diabetes.
-Medical professionals speculate that up to 7 million Americans are undiagnosed, and another 80 million people are at risk of developing the condition at one point in their life.
+In the United States, roughly 38.4 million people have diabetes.
+Medical professionals speculate that up to 8 million Americans are undiagnosed, and another 97 million people are prediabetic.

-More than 60% of lower-limb amputations come from people who have increased insulin sensitivity, and people with diabetes suffer more from foot problems than those who don’t live with the condition.
+More than 80% of lower-limb amputations come from people who have increased insulin sensitivity, and people with diabetes suffer more from foot problems than those who don't live with the condition.
 This is because diabetes can cause damage to blood vessels in the legs and feet.
-This in turn affects blood circulation in the feet and legs, which leads to swelling, increased infection risk, and many other complications.
+This, in turn, affects blood circulation in the feet and legs, which leads to swelling, increased infection risk, and many other complications.

 According to the American Diabetes Association, poor blood flow in the feet can cause:

-When dealing with diabetes, it’s important never to underestimate the condition.
-While diabetes shouldn’t stop you from living a full, happy life, there are certain steps you will need to take throughout your life to manage your condition effectively.
+When dealing with diabetes, it's important never to underestimate the condition.
+While diabetes shouldn't stop you from living a full, happy life, there are certain steps you will need to take throughout your life to manage your condition effectively.
 If you have diabetes, you need to have your feet examined by your healthcare provider at least once a year.
-A typical exam includes a visual check of your feet for signs of swelling or small infections, in addition to tests, which measure your sensation levels.
+A typical exam includes a visual check of your feet for signs of swelling or small infections and tests that measure your sensation levels.

 Uses of diabetic socks

 Diabetic socks are specifically designed to fit your feet and conform to the shape of your foot.
-Most types of diabetic socks have very few seams, while others don’t have any seams at all.
-And unlike traditional socks, diabetic socks don’t have any elastic, so you won’t have to worry about the fabric bunching up under your toes or around the heel area.
+Most types of diabetic socks have very few seams, while others don't have any seams at all.
+Unlike traditional socks, diabetic socks don't have any tight elastic, so you won't have to worry about the fabric bunching up under your toes or around the heel area.

-The best diabetic socks, like those you’ll find at Viasox, are made from fine-textured fabrics like polyester, bamboo, cotton, and lycra.
+The super stretchy diabetic socks, like those you'll find at Viasox, are made from fine-textured fabrics like polyester, bamboo, cotton, and lycra.
 This, combined with the fact that Viasox socks offer cushioned padding from toe to heel, will help to prevent abrasions against your skin.

 Some of the benefits of diabetic socks include: